 The faculty have a broad range of teaching and research interests.
 Through courses, projects and research, students gain excellent preparation for rewarding careers in many sectors of engineering including consulting, industry, government and education.

-Specialty programs are available in the following areas:
+Graduate programs may be developed in the following areas:

 Structural Engineering